Do you want to start your blog with WordPress? If yes, you are in the right way.

 Status: It shows the status of your post like a pending review, publishes, and others.
 You can see all posts organized by state by going to Administration Panels >> Posts >> Edit.

 Visibility: It determines how your post appears to the world.
-Once you publish the job, it is visible by all website visitors.
+Once you publish the job, it is visible to all website visitors.
 But if you make the post private, it will be visible only by yourself.

 Revisions: Browse your post to see all of the changes you’ve made.

 Scheduling: Suppose you completed your post but want to publish it later.
-In such a situation, you can schedule a post for publication by applying future time and date.
+In such a situation, you can schedule a post for publication by applying a future time and date.

 Trash: If you want to delete your post, simply click on the “Move to trash” button.
-WordPress will send the post to trash.
+WordPress will send the post to the trash.
 All the deleted posts will remain in the trash folder for up to 30 days.
 After that, they will be deleted permanently.

 Finally, we did with the overall description for creating a post within your WordPress.
 If you go through each step, I am pretty sure you can do it with easy access.
 To create a post, one need not be an expert; beginners can also start their WordPress post with basin knowledge.